About the Salary Calculator

 - An NT code indicates you pay no tax

 From April 2016, tax codes can start with the letter S, which indicates that you pay the Scottish Rate of income tax.
-At the moment, the total amount of income tax paid is the same as for non-Scottish tax payers, but a proportion of the tax goes directly to the Scottish government rather than to the UK government.
+These rates are described in the "Income Tax" section above.

 |NI code A|

 National Insurance code A is applied to most employees who are not paying into a pension, or if your pension is not "contracted-out".
 If your gross income (ie before tax) is less than £162 per week, you will make no National Insurance contributions.
 Gross earnings between £162 and £891 per week are charged at 12%.
 Any earnings over £891 per week are charged at 2%.

 If you are receiving the State Pension, you do not have to pay National Insurance.
 For the purposes of The Salary Calculator, we have simplified this so that if you tick the "No NI" box, National Insurance Contributions are zero.

 From April 2016 it is no longer possible to "contract out" of the second state pension - meaning that the reduced NI code D is no longer applied.
 If you previously paid band D NI you will pay band A NI from April 2016.

 Student Loans are repaid with different methods depending on when you started the course for which you took out the loan, and where you lived.
 If you started the course on or after 1st September 2012 and lived in England or Wales, you will repay under "Plan 2".
 If you lived in Scotland or Northern Ireland, and/or started the course before 1st September 2012, the loan will be repaid under "Plan 1".